 ๐ Ingredients

-- Salsa Verde โ Use a jarred variety for convenience, or homemade if you have tomatillos on hand.
+- Salsa Verde โ a green tomatillo-based salsa, either jarred for convenience or homemade if you have fresh tomatillos.
+Adds tangy flavor without extra heat.

 - White Beans โ Precooked Great Northern, Cannellini, or Navy beans.
 Rinse and drain for best texture.